 Animal life provides learning opportunities and feeds our students' natural curiosities.
 Students help care for the animals and observe natural animal behaviors while building responsibility, developing compassion and applying what they see to their art and their research.
 Parents and children develop before or after-school rituals as the paddocks become daily destinations.
 Learning and community are enriched by the variety of animal life indoors and out.

 Our parents often say, ‘I wish I went to school here!’
 Parent education is an opportunity provided approximately 4 -5 times a year enabling parents to see the Montessori materials in action, to discuss discipline strategies with the Teacher or to see the mathematics curriculum from age 4 to 14 presented by our highly experienced faculty.

-Along with two other Atlanta children, Springmont student Antonia passed away from the flu in 2004, prompting a change in medical practices for the prevention and treatment of influenza.
-Antonia loved throwing pennies in fountains so in conjunction with Antonia’s family, the faculty, staff and parents constructed the Courtyard fountain in her memory.
-All community members are encouraged to toss pennies at the start of each school year, and young children often stop to onserve the fountain on their way to class.
+Springmont student Antonia passed away from the flu in 2004, Antonia loved throwing pennies in fountains so, in conjunction with Antonia’s family, the faculty, staff and parents constructed the Courtyard fountain in her memory.
+All community members are encouraged to toss pennies at the start of each school year, and young children often stop to observe the fountain on their way to class.